Invariant Representation Guided Multimodal Sentiment Decoding with Sequential Variation Regularization: EXPERIMENTS

 \subsection{Evaluation Criteria}

-Following the previous works \cite{MISA,SelfMM,ConFEDE}, we utilize five evaluation metrics to assess the performance of the proposed model.
-Specifically, we report binary classification accuracy (Acc-2) task, seven-class classification accuracy (Acc-7) and weighted F1 score (F1-Score) for the classification task as well as mean absolute error (MAE) and Pearson correlation (Corr) for the regression task.
+Following the previous works \cite{MISA, SelfMM, TDMER}, we utilize five evaluation metrics to assess the performance of the proposed model on CMU-MOSI, CMU-MOSEI and UR\_FUNNY.
+Specifically, we report binary classification accuracy (Acc-2), seven-class classification accuracy (Acc-7), and weighted F1 score (F1-Score) for the classification task as well as mean absolute error (MAE) and Pearson correlation (Corr) for the regression task.
 For Acc-2 and F1-Score, we use the segmentation marker -/- to report the results, with the left score representing "negative/non-negative" classification and the right score representing "negative/positive" classification.
+For UR\_FUNNY, we report binary classification accuracy (Acc-2).